drostark/Titanic-Data-Analysis/README.md

 8            9         1       3  Johnson, Mrs. Oscar W (Elisabeth Vilhelmina Berg)  female  27.0      0      2            347742  11.1333   NaN        S  female
 9           10         1       2                Nasser, Mrs. Nicholas (Adele Achem)  female  14.0      1      0            237736  30.0708   NaN        C   child
 ```
-2. In order to address the second question, it was necessary to determine the deck by extracting the first letter from the 'Cabin' column.
-It is important to note that the letter 'T' unexpectedly appeared in the 'Cabin' category.
+2. In order to address the second question, it was necessary to determine the deck by extracting the first letter from the `Cabin` column.
+It is important to note that the letter 'T' unexpectedly appeared in the `Cabin` category.
 However, to ensure a more accurate representation of the decks, this category was dropped from the analysis.
 ```python
 deck = titanic_df['Cabin'].dropna()